 As noted above, entitlement to VR&E benefits and services is established if the veteran has an employment handicap and is within his or her 12-year basic period of eligibility and has a 20 percent or greater service-connected disability rating.

 A veteran found to have a serious employment handicap need only have a 10 percent rating.
-Veterans in this classification can use VR&E even if they are outside the 12-year basic period of eligibilty.
+Veterans in this classification can use VR&E even if they are outside the 12-year basic period of eligibility.

 Should the veteran be deemed entitled, the veteran may encounter two scenarios.